alidcastano/alidcastano-jekyll/_personal-philosophy/writing.md

 Because the writer who breeds more words than he needs, is making a chore for the reader who reads. <small> *- Dr. Seuss* </small>

+Exception: Writing is not an exercise in excision, it’s a journey into sound (think Shakespeare... "tomorrow, and tomorrow, and tomorrow" - one might suffice, but the other two that made the phrase immoral)

 ## Write simply

 ASK: Am I using the shortest, most simple words and sentences I can?